hwsc-org/hwsc-org.github.io/wikis/fundamentals/code-review.md

 8. Test for other browsers like Firefox, Chrome, and Safari.
 9. Try setting a slow internet to test the page.
 (Can be set within the console)
 10. Ensure `CHANGELOG.md` is updated.

+### Merged PR and direct commits
+Try to **AVOID** committing directly to branch `master` especially changes dealing with functionality.
+Refactoring and adding comments can be pushed directly to the `master` to make code reviews easier later on.
+If for some reason commits and incomplete PR have to be pushed, then kindly inform the team in slack channel #gihub-pr-todo, so others can review and raise concerns as needed.